“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 Thank you everyone for your entries and keep up the fun times!

 Carmen Jenner is a travel, food, and lifestyle writer, wanna-be photographer and the founder of Fluffy Towel.
-She specialises in travel memoirs, destination pieces, hotel reviews, guidebook contributor, travel advice, restaurant reviews, family travel, and copywriting.
+She specialises in content creation, editorial coverage, writing, editing, copy writing, blogging, marketing and communications in the travel, food, arts and cultural industries.

 where in the

 world is carmen?

 The figurative doors have flung open and tourists are invited in as one might welcome a long lost friend, or in this case a young friend.

 Accommodating restaurant owners cater well to your cherub’s exacting food requirements.
 Often compared to Indian food, Sri Lankan curries use a wider spice base, less oil and a gentler cooking method to heighten the flavours.
 The secret is in the freshness and that combined with a high standard of cleanliness ensures safe eating for your beloveds.
 There are also excellent Italian restaurants, seafood just plucked from the ocean, plenty of Western and Chinese options, and if nothing else steamed rice and fresh fruit is a healthy option.

 Beginning with the capital, and although Colombo seems like an unlikely family destination, it does have a certain charm about it.
 Built in 1877 and housed in an impressive colonial building, the National Museum is a fascinating starting point to Sri Lanka’s cultural history and the museum is on the south side of the city’s largest park, Viharamahadevi Park.
 Nearby is the air-conditioned Odel’s department store offering upscale fashion including a fantastic children’s section.